This page includes a listing of significant recent research funding.

 Ubiquitous in their global presence, crows are now found almost everywhere that people are: from critically endangered island crows living in disappearing forests to abundant urban species finding new ways to exploit changing cities.
 This multi-sited interdisciplinary project takes crows as guides into some of the many cultural and ethical issues that define human interactions with wildlife in this period of rapid environmental and social change.
 Drawing ethnographic research in a range of cultural contexts into dialogue with the literatures of philosophy and biology, this project will explore the role of an innovative environmental humanities approach in better understanding our place in, and obligations to, a changing world.

-Humboldt Foundation, Fellowship for Experienced Researchers (Germany), Thom van Dooren
+Fellowship for Experienced Researchers (2014-2016), Alexander von Humboldt Foundation, Germany, Thom van Dooren

 ARC Discovery Project (2011-2013), Deborah Bird Rose and Thom van Dooren